Hours & Admissions

 The Beringia Centre does not have a cafeteria and there are limited food and drink options nearby .
 If you need food or a drink, the Airport Chalet and Skky Hotel are right across the road.
 You can also grab a snack in the airport lounge.

-Our facility offers exclusive use for groups as large as 250, for events ranging from wedding receptions or ceremonies to business after hours, lectures, seminars, tours and school group bookings.
+Our facility offers exclusive use for events ranging from wedding receptions to business after hours to lectures, seminars, tours and school group bookings.
 A facility rental provides access to our grounds, exhibit halls and theatre space.

 For more information on how to rent our facility, visit our Facility Use and Rentals page.